mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If the above checks are successful, consider the updated GroupContext object as the current state of the group.

+* If the commit included a `Re-Init` proposal, the Client MUST NOT use the group to send messages.
+Instead, if it receives a Welcome message from the Committer, it MUST check that

+  * The `ProtocolVersion` of the new group is greater of equal to that of the original group.
+  * A `PSKId` is included in the Welcome message with `psktype = re-initialization`, `psk_group_id = group_id`, `psk_epoch = epoch` and
+    `recovery_nonce = re-init_nonce`, where `group_id` and `epoch` are the
+    fields from the previously constructed GroupContext object and `re-init_nonce` is the field from the `Re-Init` proposal included in the commit.

+  If any of the conditions is not met, the Client SHOULD not process the Welcome message.

 The confirmation value confirms that the members of the group have arrived at the same state of the group: